 If you come back to use those eggs and they are misused at a clinic that has less success with IVF, your foresight and money could be in jeopardy.
 Consider published success rates and other factors before choosing a clinic to freeze your eggs.
 The Society for Assisted Reproductive Technology (SART) can be a good place to start your research.

 The Fifth concern and question that many of us face are based on preserving embryos.
 Should I freeze embryos instead of eggs?
-For those considering egg freezing, it is likely that they are still waiting for the right partner, so fertilizing those precious eggs with donor sperm at this juncture is just thought.
+For those considering egg freezing, it is likely that they are still waiting for the right partner, so fertilizing those precious eggs with donor sperm at this juncture is just a thought.

 However, for those with potential life partners sharing the same goal of having a child or children someday, preserving embryos can be a compelling option.